State Has Reduced Applicant Interview Wait Times, but Sustainability of Gains Is Uncertain

 Agency Affected: Department of State

-Comments: According to agency officials, State has taken some steps to gather additional end-user input, such as centrally tracking and then prioritizing input and expanding the use of Agile development methodology that will permit more frequent updates of software that end users desire.
-State, however, still has not documented a plan for obtaining end user input to help improve end user satisfaction and prioritize enhancements to information technology systems.
+Comments: State informed GAO that it has taken some steps to gather additional end-user input, such as centrally tracking and then prioritizing input and expanding the use of Agile development methodology that will permit more frequent updates of software that end users desire.
+State, however, has not provided evidence of a documented plan for obtaining end user input to help improve end user satisfaction and prioritize enhancements to information technology systems.

 Recommendation: To further improve State's processing of nonimmigrant visas, the Secretary of State should document a plan for obtaining end user (i.e., consular officers) input to help improve end user satisfaction and prioritize enhancements to information technology systems.